 Data willingly posted by people can also be used to create highly targeted attacks.
 In 2016, a group of hackers conducted a sophisticated attack through Facebook.
 Facebook users received messages informing them that they had been mentioned in a post.
 Cyber-criminals initiated this message.
 Upon clicking the link, it would install malware or Trojan into their personal computers.
 The second phase of the attack comprised of the target’s account being breached.
 Immediately, they used the compromised web browser to access their Facebook account.
 The hackers managed to control various accounts, steal important data, and spread the infection to victims’ friends through their accounts.

 What do Virtually all Phishing Emails have in Common?

 1. The message is sent from a public email domain

 There’s no legitimate organization that can send emails from an address that ends with ‘@gmail.com’.
 Not even Google can use such addresses.
 Most organizations, even the small ones, have their domain and company accounts.
 For instance, Google is most likely to use ‘@google.com’ when sending legitimate emails to their clients.
-Therefore if the domain names match that of the sender, then probably the message is from a legitimate user, and the message is most likely to be legitimate.
+Therefore, if the domain names match that of the sender, the message is probably from a legitimate user, and the message is most likely to be legitimate.